Chana Masala (Dry Version)

 1 Tbsp grated fresh ginger

-1 to 2 tsp amchur powder or more as needed or 2 Tbsp fresh lime juice (also see notes above)
+1 to 2 tsp amchur powder or more as needed or 2 Tbsp fresh lemon or lime juice

-2 to 3 Tbsp fresh chopped mint or 1 Tbsp dried mint
+2 to 3 Tbsp fresh chopped or torn mint or 2 tsp dried mint

 - Clean and rinse the chickpeas to remove any debris.
 Soak in 2 cups/480 ml tap water overnight.